wp-plugins/wp-attention-boxes/readme.txt

 == Frequently Asked Questions ==
-= The Newly designed Settings Page doesn't look like the one in the screenshot = Please clear your Browser Cache, so that the new CSS styles will overwrite the ones that are still cached by your browser.
+= The Newly designed Settings Page doesn't look like the one in the screenshot = Please click the browser refresh button (f5 if you're on Windows), and if that doesn't do it, clear your Browser Cache, so that the new CSS styles will overwrite the ones that are still cached by your browser.

 = The preview box in the setting page doesn't seem to reflect the change I just made = Yes, this is how the Javascript onchange event works.. after you change a CSS element, you'll need to tab out of the field - then the preview box will update itself.